Last revised: March 6, 2023

 8. Updates to this Policy

-We may update this Policy from time to time.
-If we make any changes to this Policy, we will change the “Last Updated” date at the top of the Policy and will post the updated Policy on this page.
-If we make material changes to this Policy, we will notify you by email to your registered email address, by prominent posting on this website or our online services, or through other appropriate communication channels.
+We may update this Privacy Notice from time to time.
+If we make any changes, we will change the “Last Updated” date at the top of the notice and will post the updated Privacy Notice on this page.
+If we make material changes to this notice, we will notify you by email to your email address on file (if we have it), by prominent posting on this website, or through other appropriate communication channels.
 All changes shall be effective from the date of publication unless otherwise provided.

 9. Contact Us